galrothschild/ReactBusinessCard/README.md

     14.Accessibility:
        - Sets the application title in the main index file.
-       - Includes a favicon with a meaningful alt attribute for accessibility.
+       - Includes a favicon and images with a meaningful alt attribute for accessibility.

     15.About Page:
        - Provides detailed information about the application and its functionality.

-    16. Forms:
+    12. Forms:
        - Ensures uniform design and validation for all forms.
        - Provides visual feedback for validation requirements.

-Installation

-To install and run the Business Card and User Management System locally, follow these steps:

-    1.Clone the repository:git clone https://github.com/edward1Yadid/reactProject
-    2. Open the index.html file in your preferred web browser to start using the app.
+    13. Redux:
+       - This App is using Redux for state management with redux toolkit
+       - We also user persist-redux to keep important data from being deleted on refresh
+    14. Typescript:
+       - This whole app was written in Typescript as opposed to Javascript
+       - Lets me have a pleasant coding experience with errors being caught before I get to them in runtime.
+    15. User Management
+       - Admin users have access to a user list, where then can view, edit and delete users
+    16. react-viewport-list
+       - I used react-viewport-list for the user list, since it needed to load a big amount of data and render it.
+       - react-viewport-list renders only items of the list that are in the viewport, that way the app is still fast.